Atta-Tan/simple-custom-training-dataset-yolov8-vehicle-counting/README.md

 ## Running vehicle counting for custom task
 Setting WEIGHT_PATH with our customweight

-Then, try to run counting .py file again
+And then, try to run counting .py file again.

 ![test Result](images/custom_counting_output.jpg)